tlwilliams895/data-structures-and-algorithms/src/chapters/binary-trees/binary-trees.rst

 Binary Trees are almost always used in Computer Science when it comes to sorting, or searching.
-It is very rare you would need to code a Binary Tree yourself, but knowing how they work is beneficial in understanding how certain sorting, or searching algorithms perform.
+It is very rare you would need to code a Binary Tree yourself, but knowing how they work is beneficial in understanding how certain sorting, or searching algorithms are performed.

-..
-  list = [5, 7, 2, 10, 4, 3, 10, 11]

-    5
-  7   2
-10 4  3  10
-11

-.. while these look very different look at similarities and differences in the structure
-.. similarities: ordered sequence of elements, unbounded
-.. differences: not flat. recursive structure...what do we mean by recursive structure?

-To assist with learning this new data structure lets talk about how they are similar.

-They are both data structures that can hold any number of elements.
-They both have a starting element, index of 0 for a list, and the root node for a Binary Tree.
-They both have connections to other elements in the list.
-You can move forward or backward in a list, whereas you can move to the left child, or right child of a Binary Tree.
-They can both be unordered, or ordered.

 One of the main ways lists, and binary trees are different is in the indexing of values for arrays.
 With an array you can access the first value by accessing index 0.
-You can use the same practice to access any value in the arary, you simply need to know it's position.
+You can use the same practice to access any value in the array, you simply need to know it's position.
 In a binary tree you cannot access a value by knowing it's position.
 You find values by looking into one nodes children, and keep checking children until you find the value you are looking for.
 So how the data structure is used is quite different.
 We will see examples of how this is used in future sections.

 Since you cannot access an element by it's index and you must search through child relationships, this makes a Binary Tree a recursive structure.

-..
-BT is a RECURSIVE structure? segue into the base algorithm of producing a tree
-.. what is the "algorithm" (in numbered steps) for converting from list to BT
-#. first element is the **root node**
-#. left child and right child
-#. repeat to next level producing another tree

-.. pros -> BT has the potential of more efficient search, insertion and deletion it is the base structure of which we can achieve these goals.
-.. it is a base structure from which certain operations can be made more performant analogous to relationship between arrays [base structure ordered sequence of elements] and lists [...]. the base provides the base characteristics which are fine tuned for specific use cases in the derived structures

 Root Node
 ^^^^^^^^^